Health Library

 It is important to cook foods well and at a safe temperature to prevent food poisoning.
 Here are a few tips.

+- Use a clean meat thermometer.
 It can show whether meat, poultry, or egg dishes are cooked to a safe temperature.

+- Bring liquids to a boil when reheating.
 Bring sauces, gravies, and soups to a boil when reheating.
 Reheat other leftovers to at least 165°F (74°C).

+- Heat food well in the microwave.
 When using a microwave, cover the food container, and turn or stir the food to make sure it is heated evenly throughout.
 If the microwave does not have a turntable, rotate the dish by hand once or twice during cooking.

+- Cook eggs well.
 Cook eggs until whites and yolks are firm.

+- Avoid eating raw or undercooked foods.
 Do not eat raw or partially cooked eggs (including cookie dough), raw (unpasteurized) milk, cheeses made with raw milk, or unpasteurized juices.

+- Cook meat to a safe temperature.
 Do not eat undercooked hamburger, the main source of E. coli infection.
 Cook fish and shellfish until it is opaque and flakes easily with a fork.
 Be aware of the risk of food poisoning from raw fish (including sushi), clams, and oysters.

+- Be careful when eating out.
 Make sure foods are thoroughly cooked and are served hot.

 Credits